McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 What should I include in my resume and what format should I use?

 Your resume is extremely useful in determining whether you are a beyond early practice artist.
 It should reflect your choreography performances and other recognition in the field, as well as give information about your training and related work.
 It is extremely important to include clear dates with all listings.
+This resume should also clearly demonstrated at least 8 years of committed artistic work.
+Read more about this change here.

 The resume will be uploaded as a pdf file, 2 pages maximum, 12 pt font or larger.